wildonion/payma/README.md

-# Virtual Smart Contract to Build Trust with Coworkers
+# WASM based Virtual Smart Contract to Build Trust with Coworkers